 Wired and Tired

 Following TT, a TSH suppression goal is usually determined based on pathology and other risk of recurrence factors.
 Using T4 alone at high doses to reach the TSH goal can sometimes cause symptoms of over medication — anxiety, palpitations, unintended weight loss — while not relieving symptoms of inadequate T3 — fatigue, “brain fog” and poor focus, dry skin, brittle hair and nails.
 A phrase coined by one thyroid cancer advocate is “Wired and Tired” and this constellation of both “hyper” and “hypo” thyroid symptoms is a frequent complaint on thyroid cancer message boards.
-Often, the T4 dose can be lowered and T3 added to achieve the suppression goal without causing symptoms.
+Often, the T4 dose can be lowered and T3 added to achieve the suppression goal without causing the symptoms related to over medication with T4.

 Deciding to Include T3